What Is An Animal Cell? Find out about animal cells, and the difference between animal and plant cells.

 - All living things are made of cells

-- All animal cells are eukaryotic cells (as opposed to the prokaryotic cells of single-celled organisms such as bacteria).
+- All animal cells AND plant cells are eukaryotic cells (as opposed to the prokaryotic cells of single-celled organisms such as bacteria).

 - Eukaryotic cells contain a nucleus and other organelles.

 - Eukaryotic cells are bigger and more complex than prokaryotic cells.

-- Animal cells lack the hard cell wall and chloroplasts of plant cells.
+- Animal cells lack the hard cell wall and chloroplasts that are present in plant cells.
 They also lack the large, single vacuole present in plant cells, but may have several smaller vacuoles.

 Don’t worry if this all sounds rather complicated, by the time you’ve finished this page you’ll be an animal cell expert!